-Editing Links
+Editing Links and Buttons

-To delete or reposition a link, enter annotation mode by choosing "Annotate" from the tools menu or by tapping and holding the page for a few moments.
-If the "erase" tool is selected, links will transform into delete buttons-tap on one to remove that link.
-If any other tool is selected, links appear as white circles that can be dragged around on the page.
-If you'd like to reposition the orange destination circle, delete the blue circle and recreate the link set.
+To delete or reposition a link or button, enter annotation mode by choosing "Annotate" from the tools menu or by tapping and holding the page for a few moments.
+With the erase tool selected, tap a link or button to remove it.
+If any other tool selected, links and buttons will appear as white circles that can be dragged around on the page.